csswizardry/csswizardry.github.com/_posts/2014-10-24-css-wizardry-ltd-year-1-in-review.md

 than I did in full-time employment, it’s been a very financially stable year.

 I’ve decided that, although the figures are really, really great, they can easily be made better.
-My downtime is very important to me—I don’t want to work each continuous day for weeks on end—but **I probably ought to be more productive** with it.
+My downtime is very important to me — I don’t want to work each continuous day for weeks on end — but **I probably ought to be more productive** with it.
 I did a lot less cycling and mountaineering this year despite having an order of magnitude more available time.
 I didn’t _waste_ any of that time, but I didn’t do anything particularly focussed with it.
 It was